Hummus and consequently tahini have been staples of my diet since I made the switch to a vegan diet.

-Tahini is made by toasting hulled sesame seeds to bring out their lovely rich flavor and then grinding them into a paste (or chucking them in a food processor) with a bit of oil.
+Tahini nut butter is made by toasting hulled sesame seeds to bring out their lovely rich flavor and then grinding them into a paste (or chucking them in a food processor) with a bit of olive oil.

-If you want thicker tahini, use less oil; if you want it runnier, use more oil.
+If you want thicker tahini nut butter, use less oil; if you want it runnier like almond butter, use more oil in the food processor.
 You can use unhulled instead of hulled sesame seeds, which makes sesame butter darker and more bitter.

 Tahini may have started as a byproduct of sesame oil production, but it has since become a treasured product in its own right.
 Tahini is the Greek spelling, and in its native Middle Eastern, it is called tahina from the Arabic “tahn,” which means ground.

 As mentioned above, while tahini is vegan, some variations or twists on the ingredient are not.
 If you are ordering it as a tahini dressing or sauce at a restaurant, or if you’re buying it ready-made for those same purposes, be sure to ask or read the label.

 As tahini has spread across the globe, other cuisines have put their own twist on the staple, such as the Greek style of tahini dressing which uses yogurt.
 It is also used in Thai salad dressings with a sweet kick of maple syrup or something similar, but these usually remain vegan.

 - As mentioned above, tahini is incredibly versatile and can be enjoyed savory or sweet.
 A common way to use tahini is simply as a spread on toast for breakfast.
 It provides a similarly dense nutritional profile to peanut butter in this way, and it tastes great.